The following is a list of major risk factors related to the DWTI Group’s business activities and other matters.

 The Group’s sales forecast for a drug after manufacturing approval is obtained is dependent on the licensee.
 Thus, if the sales forecast cannot be achieved due to changes to the forecast made by the licensee or to deterioration in the licensee’s business environment, this could have a significant impact on the financial position and operating results of the Group.

-- （c-1）Risks related to the out-licensing earnings period
+- （c-1）Risks related to the timing of revenue recognition associated with license-outs

 (d) Dependence on income from specific licensees